Berkeley-CS170/cs170-fa23-coding/README.md

 ```
 If there isn't a `requirements.txt` file in the coding homework directory, you can skip this step.

-6. Start up a local jupyter notebook server by running
+6. Start up a local jupyter lab server by running
 ```
-jupyter notebook
+jupyter lab
 ```
-7. Navigate to the jupyter notebook for the assignment and complete it!
+7. Navigate to the jupyter lab for the assignment and complete it!
 Good luck :D
 8. Yay you finished your coding homework for the week!
 Once you're done, submit your completed `.ipynb` file to Gradescope, and if you want, deactivate the conda environment to return to your default environment:
 ```
 conda deactivate